Compliance and Regulation

 with respect to those assets for which a client has vested Hanson & Doremus with discretionary investment management authority (the “assets”).

 PROXY VOTING POLICY

-The above Proxy Voting Policy was initially adopted by Hanson & Doremus Investment Management on the first day of ____March________, and amended in _____2021________to reflect the July 2020 SEC proxy voting amendment relative to pre-population above.
+The above Proxy Voting Policy was initially adopted by Hanson & Doremus Investment Management on the first day of March 2019, and amended in March 2021 to reflect the July 2020 SEC proxy voting amendment relative to pre-population above.